 Add your total base pay, trip supplements, incentives, and tips.
 Then subtract the cost of driving.

 Divide that by the time you spent delivering to determine your profit per hour.

 Profit per hour is the best measurement of your earnings.
 It allows you to compare how you did for one day to profit per hour for a single delivery or an entire year.
 It's also a better number to help you determine what you really made.

 How can you use these six factors to boost your profits?

-In other words, it's counter productive to go after deliveries that take more time simply because they pay more.
-Uber Eats is not paying enough more for that time to justify that additional time.
+In other words, it's counterproductive to go after deliveries that take more time simply because they pay more.
+Additional pay for longer distances often doesn't justify the extra time and cost.

 The point here is not to zero in on any particular pay factor.
 Instead, the key is to work on the best combination of pay factors to help you out.